Linear odd electrophoresis of a sphere in a charged chiral active fluid: Electrophoretic mobility for a sphere with uniform zeta potential

 Note that this result is not necessarily restricted to the case $|e\Psi_0/(k_\mathrm{B}T)|\ll1$, since it also applies to particles with a local radius of curvature much larger than $\kappa^{-1}$.
-Furthermore, we retrieve the Newtonian result for the Smoluchowski limit when $\gamma\rightarrow 0$ .
+Furthermore, we retrieve the Newtonian result for the Smoluchowski limit when $\gamma\rightarrow 0$.
+Interestingly, the fluid anisotropy still persists in $\boldsymbol{\mu}^\mathrm{tE}({\boldsymbol{\hat\ell}})$ even for short Debye screening lengths.
+This is in sharp contrast to charged anisotropic particles in isotropic Newtonian fluids, where the electrophoretic mobility is isotropic and independent of particle shape under the same screening conditions.